 Carpal Tunnel Syndrome

 Carpal tunnel syndrome is the most common nerve compression syndrome.
-The median nerve (middle nerve) supplies the motor nerve stimulation to the thumb, index finger, middle finger and half of the ring finger.
-Together with all flexor tendons, it runs through a natural constriction of the wrist, the carpal tunnel.
+The median nerve (middle nerve) innervates the skin of the thumb, index finger, middle finger and half of the ring finger and the muscles of the thenar eminence.
+Together with all flexor tendons, it runs through a narrow tunnel at the wrist, the carpal tunnel.
 This anatomical tunnel is contained at the base and the sides by the carpal bones and a strong ligament forms the roof.

-The procedure is carried out under local anesthesia on an outpatient basis (exception: surgery on both hands at the same time (requires 2 days in the hospital).
+The operation is carried out under local anesthesia on an outpatient basis (exception: surgery on both hands at the same time (which usually requires 2 days in the hospital).
 After making a skin incision of 2-2.5 cm on the palm of the hand, the carpal tunnel is exposed with special instruments.
-Using a sophisticated knife that slides on a track (to protect the nerves from injury) the carpal tunnel is released.
+Using a sophisticated knife that slides on a track (to protect the nerve from injury) the carpal tunnel is released.
 After that, only the skin is sutured.
 There is usually no necessity for a drain and immobilization in a splint is not required.
 Operating time: approx. 20 minutes.

 Risk of infection: less than 1%